kubeshop/botkube-docs/docs/cli/migrate.md

 The following list contains current limitations that we will address in the near future:

-- All custom RBAC settings assigned to plugins are ignored and will be replaced by default read-only permissions.
 - All 3rd-party plugins are ignored.
 - Minimal supported Botkube version is v1.0.0.